ChenJSingh/Aoi/README.md

    git clone https://github.com/yourusername/yume
    cd Aoi
 ## Contributing
 Contributions are welcome!
-If you have ideas for improving Yume, feel free to fork the repository, make changes, and submit a pull request.
+If you have ideas for improving yume, feel free to fork the repository, make changes, and submit a pull request.